 User experience.
 To improve users' sign-in experience, deploy seamless SSO with password hash synchronization.
 Seamless SSO eliminates unnecessary prompts when users are signed in.

 Advanced scenarios.
 If organizations choose to, it's possible to use insights from identities with Azure AD Identity Protection reports with Azure AD Premium P2.
 An example is the leaked credentials report.
 Windows Hello for Business has specific requirements when you use password hash synchronization.
 Azure AD Domain Services require password hash synchronization to provision users with their corporate credentials in the managed domain.

-Organizations that require multifactor authentication with password hash synchronization must use Azure AD multifactor authentication.
-Those organizations can't use third-party or on-premises multifactor authentication methods.
+Organizations that require multifactor authentication with password hash synchronization must use Azure AD multifactor authentication or Conditional Access custom controls.
+Those organizations can't use third-party or on-premises multifactor authentication methods that relies on federation.

 Business continuity.
 Using password hash synchronization with cloud authentication is highly available as a cloud service that scales to all Microsoft datacenters.
 To make sure password hash synchronization does not go down for extended periods, deploy a second Azure AD Connect server in staging mode in a standby configuration.

 Considerations.
 Currently, password hash synchronization doesn't immediately enforce changes in on-premises account states.
 In this situation, a user has access to cloud apps until the user account state is synchronized to Azure AD.
 Organizations might want to overcome this limitation by running a new synchronization cycle after administrators do bulk updates to on-premises user account states.
 An example is disabling accounts.